AndreaSoprani/SudokuSolver/README.md

 + A value can be set only if the value is in the domain (node-consistency).
 + When a value is set in a cell, the value is removed from the domain of the cells in the same row, column or sub-grid (arc-consistency).

+The algorithm solves the sudoku through backtracking (dfs).
+Variable selection can be done with 2 polcies:
+ * MRV (Minimum Remaining Values)
+ * Degree
+Value selection is done with the LCV (Least Constraining Value) policy.